Monday 7 January 2013

 Highlights: Kayaking, Howler Monkeys, Boat Cruise, Hot Springs, Volunteer School.

 I took an extra 20 minutes to return back to the lodge then the others.
 I’m going to try very hard to not to do kayaking in a single again :).
 I was drenched from both the rain and the water in the kayak so a change of clothes was needed before breakfast.
-Most of my fellow travellers were heading for the showers having decided to get up at a reasonable time.
 The breakfast pancakes felt really good and well deserved this morning.

 Next stop was at a natural hot spring.
 We purchased a few beers and sat in the hot waters.
-I did leave however after a crab made its point that I was unwelcome, Rita would later get the same message :).
+I did leave the hot spring after a crab made its point that I was unwelcome, Rita would later get the same message :).

 Next up was a stop in Livingstone which is on the edge on the sea.
 From here we could see both Belize and Honduras, well just see due to the overcast conditions!
 The town has an outdoor communal washing area.
-Andrea did warm is to be a little careful with our belongings in this town.
-I had a fantastic lunch of garlic shrimps, very tasty so it much be bad for me :).
+Andrea did warn us to be a little careful with our belongings in this town.
+I had a fantastic lunch of garlic shrimps, very tasty so it must be bad for me :).

 On our way back to the lodge we made one last stop at a volunteer school.
 This school was originally established by a Canadian and is now owned by a Guatemalan lady.
 It caters for 250 local children.
 So of the children stay on site during the school year due to the distance from their homes.
 The school year is over but it was still open and operating for 24 children who have unfortunately been abandoned.

 Back at the lodge after about an hour it rained heavily again spoiling the yoga activity that had already been postponed from earlier in the day.
 The weather certainly isn’t great but I’ve still be lucky, if it had rained like this when kayaking we probably won’t have been able to go or while out there i might have drowned.
 Sore and tired I looked forward to sleep.